frconor-ebook/meditations/_posts/2025-02-26-with-the-readiness-of-lovevigilance.md

 ---
 layout: homily
-title: "With the Readiness of Love---Vigilance"
+title: "With the Readiness of Love—Vigilance"
 ---

 By Fr.
 Conor Donnelly